-CTM80255 - Groups: group relief: non coinciding accounting periods or group relationships: example
+CTM80255 - Groups: group relief: non coinciding accounting periods or group relationships - example

-This example shows the operation of Section 403A ( CTM80210 and CTM80215).
+This example shows the operation of CTA10/Ss138 to 142 (CTM80210 and CTM80215).

 C claims group relief from D.